AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; tools --> interrupt

 :menuselection:`Tools --> Interrupt`
-    This menu can be used to interrupt the last compilation or run command.
-Once you have interrupted that last operation, you can interrupt the previous one by selecting the same menu again.
+    Interrupts the last compilation or run command.
+Once you have interrupted the last operation, you can interrupt the previous one by selecting the same menu again.

 .. index:: menu; tools --> views --> tasks

 :menuselection:`Tools --> Views --> Tasks`
-    However, the easiest way to interrupt a specific operation, no matter if it was started last or not, is to use the `Task Manager`, through the :menuselection:`Tools --> Views --> Tasks` menu.
-It will show one line per running process, and right-clicking on any of these lines gives the possibility to interrupt that process.
+    The easiest way to interrupt a specific operation, whether it was the last one started or not, is to use the `Task Manager`, through the :menuselection:`Tools --> Views --> Tasks` menu, which shows one line for each running process.
+Right-clicking on any of these lines allows interrupting that process.

 .. index:: plug-ins; makefile.py